An Empirical Study to Understand How Students Use ChatGPT for Writing Essays: Method

 \subsection{Recruitment}

 For recruitment, we posted our survey on various university mailing lists, targeting both undergraduate and graduate students.
-Additionally, we recruited participants through Prolific, an online crowdsourcing platform, with the screener of being a college student in the United States.
-All participants were entered into a raffle for a chance to win a \$10 gift card, with winning odds of 1 in 5.
-In total, we were able to recruit 70 participants.
-The participants' ages were categorized into the following ranges: 56 participants (80\%) were aged 18-24, 9 participants (12.9\%) were aged 25-34, 2 participants (2.9\%) were aged 35-44, 1 participant (1.4\%) was aged 45-54, and 2 participants (2.9\%) were aged 55-64.
-Thirty-eight out of seventy participants identified as women, one identified as non-binary, and the remainder identified as men (44\%).
-The racial distribution of participants was as follows: 33 identified as White/Caucasian (47.1\%), 22 as Asian/Pacific Islander (31.4\%), 6 as Black or African American (8.6\%), 5 as Hispanic (7.1\%), and 4 as Other (5.7\%).
+In addition, we recruited participants through Prolific, an online crowd-sourcing platform, with the screening criterion of being a college student in the United States.
+All participants were entered into a raffle for the chance to win a \$10 gift card, with a winning odds of 1 in 5.
+In total, we recruited 77 participants.
+For participants’ ages, we used the following age bands: 18–24 (n=62), 25–34 (n=10), 35–44 (n=2), 45–54 (n=1), 55–64 (n=2).
+Of the 77 participants, 34 identified as women, 1 as nonbinary, and 42 as men.
+The racial distribution was as follows: 37 White/Caucasian, 24 Asian/Pacific Islander, 7 Black or African American, 5 Hispanic, and 4 Other.

-\subsection{Qualitative Analysis of ChatGPT queries}
+\subsection{Qualitative Analysis of ChatGPT Queries}

-To analyze the queries sent to ChatGPT, we used a deductive approach to label queries, using four categories and an inductive approach to code the queries within those categories.
-Not all queries or codes were associated with a category.
-The coding and categorization process was primarily done by the first author, who discussed with co-authors to reach agreement.
+To analyze the queries sent to ChatGPT, we coded all participant queries into categories inspired by \citeauthor{flower_cognitive_1981}’ Cognitive Process Theory of Writing~\cite{flower_cognitive_1981}.
+In this study, we treat the queries that students submit to ChatGPT as an alternative source of think-aloud data, as these queries manifest their ongoing cognitive processes.
+While ChatGPT cannot gather all of the data a true think-aloud study can, this approach captures authentic student usage and explores how cognitive processes across writing phases vary with individual characteristics.
+In addition, having independent coders categorize each query based on its semantic content mirrors the real-world practice in which instructors must assess the nature and severity of GenAI use from the questions students ask, rather than relying on students to articulate their underlying intentions.

-Of the four categories, three correspond to Flower and Hayes' three phases of the cognitive process of writing: \textit{Planning}, \textit{Translating}, and \textit{Reviewing}~\cite{flower_cognitive_1981}.
-Additionally we created the category \textit{All} which encompasses all three phases of the cognitive process.
-Below, we explain each category in more detail.
+In the following subsections, we provide a detailed description of each category and outline the subcategories that have been identified within it.
+Coding and categorization were performed independently by two authors, followed by multiple discussion sessions to reach agreement (Cohens $\kappa = .89$; see \autoref{sec:irr}).